RepLLM: Toward Automatically Reproducing Network Research Results: Motivation

-Prior work has begun to explore the use of LLMs in networking research, albeit with certain limitations.
-Some early efforts focused on using natural language processing techniques to translate structured inputs, such as network configurations and RFC documents, into system code~\cite{chen2022software, yen2021semi}.
-More recent work has adopted direct, prompt-based interaction with LLMs for code generation; however, this approach can demand substantial manual effort, with one study reporting an average of 294.5 handcrafted prompts to reproduce a single system~\cite{xiang2023toward}.
-To mitigate this burden, LASER was introduced as a semi-automated, LLM-assisted framework for experiment reproduction, but its application is currently limited to the specific domain of Low Earth Orbit (LEO) satellite networks~\cite{wang2025llm}.

-Moreover, although LLMs have demonstrated the capability to generate system-level code, these methods are restricted to well-structured inputs within narrow domains and remain inadequate for generating system code or evaluating novel contributions across the broader networking research landscape.
-The heterogeneity of the computer networking field presents three primary obstacles to automated research reproduction: \begin{itemize} \item \textbf{Diverse Research Topics:} The field encompasses a wide array of distinct sub-domains (e.g., congestion control, traffic engineering, verification), which has precluded the development of a single, standardized framework for reproducing results. \item \textbf{Unstructured Content Formats:} Research papers lack a standardized format, with authors employing diverse writing styles and embedding critical information in multimodal content like diagrams, thereby challenging comprehensive interpretation by LLMs. \item \textbf{Heterogeneous Architecture:} A direct consequence of the broad scope of networking research is the significant variation among proposed systems, including differences in their architectural design, programming languages, and overall complexity. \end{itemize}
+\hhy{The heterogeneity of the computer networking field presents three primary challenges to automated research reproduction:} \begin{itemize} \item \textbf{Diverse Research Topics:} \hhy{The field encompasses a wide array of distinct sub-domains (e.g., congestion control, traffic engineering, verification), challenging the domain-adaptability of LLMs.} \item \textbf{Unstructured Research Formats:} \hhy{Research papers lack a standardized format, diverse paper organizations, and multimodal content like diagrams, challenging the interpretability of LLMs.} \item \textbf{Heterogeneous System Architecture:} \hhy{A network research work significantly varies from other proposed systems in system architecture or programming languages, thereby challenging the programming ability of LLMs.} \end{itemize}

-The deficiency of existing methods for reproduction of network research motivates the development of a framework for automated code generation in this domain.
-To address the above challenges, we design a fine-grained workflow for applying LLMs to the automated code generation of network systems.
+\hhy{The deficiency of existing methods for reproduction of network research motivates the development of our proposed new code generation frameworks. }